Will The Coronavirus Financially Impact Me?

 Dean Barber and Jason Newcomer sat down to discuss the Coronavirus, the Markets, and the Economy in our most recent Monthly Economic Update.
 Be sure to check that out if you want to stay up-to-date with how Coronavirus is impacting the economy and the markets.

 Have questions about how world events impact on your portfolio?
-Feel free to contact us by filling the form out below or calling us at 913-393-1000.
+Feel free to contact us by scheduling a complimentary consultation below or calling us at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.